 What You Are Actually Choosing Between

-- a current manufacturer-controlled source page or approved catalog source
+- a current brand page or catalog source

 - clear electric-guitar family identity